If you know what it takes to rank a website, you are already aware of the elephant in the room:

 - Update your on-page to ensure that keywords and semantic topics are well-represented among the pages and posts.
 This is especially true in the page title, meta description, body copy, image alt-tags, and URLs.

-- Move forward with the real difference maker, and the piece of SEO that takes 60% of the execution effort on average: Link Building.
+- Move forward with the real difference-maker, and the piece of SEO that takes over 30% of the execution effort on average: Link Building.

-So if 60% of the work for ranking a website is off page SEO by way of link building, how’s a small or medium business supposed to win at SEO?
+So if more than 30% of the work for ranking a website is off-page SEO by way of link building, how’s a small or medium business supposed to win at SEO?

 The easiest way to pursue off-page is to hire a reputable SEO firm to do it for you.
 But you have to be careful there – not all SEO companies are the same.
 The industry is overrun with snake oil salesmen and shysters.